Userscript Safety Guide

 Are there any signs of malicious behavior, such as using eval(), setTimeout() with encoded strings, or excessive permissions?

-Please provide a summary of the potential risks and whether the script appears safe or not.
+Provide a summary of the potential risks and whether the script appears safe or not.

 Here is the script: